amakukha/PyPDP11/README.md

 It is unsurprising, knowing that RK05 disk could only contain around 2.5 MB of data, while the Unix V6 sources alone measure beyond that capacity.

-Complete UNIX V6 manual in searchable PDF can be found [here](https://ia800600.us.archive.org/19/items/v6-manual/v6-manual.pdf).
+Complete Unix V6 manual in searchable PDF can be found [here](https://ia800600.us.archive.org/19/items/v6-manual/v6-manual.pdf).